Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 The one-year Master’s programme has six different periods:

-In Period 1, approximately two months, you will engage with the core debates in political science with fellow students.
-You will familiarise yourself with the key debates, theories, and big questions in the (sub)fields of Political Science and learn how to apply them to contemporary cases.
+In Period 1 (September-October) you engage with the core debates in political science.
+You will familiarise yourself with the key debates, theories, and big questions in the (sub)fields of Political Science.
+In parallel, working with you fellow students, you learn how to apply these insights to contemporary cases.

 • Global Environmental Governance, Sustainability and Climate Change